 Category Programme Fee

-Master of Industrial M.Sc. in Industrial
+Master of Industrial Chemistry degree M.Sc. in Industrial Chemistry degree

-Chemistry degree Chemistry degree

 programme programme

-Local candidates Rs 150,000/- Rs 275,000/-
+Local candidates Rs 150,000/- Rs 225,000/-

-Foreign Candidates Rs 300,000/- Rs 550,000/-
+Foreign Candidates Rs 300,000/- Rs 450,000/-

-Students registered for the Master of Industrial Chemistry degree programme shall pay the Programme fee in full or in two (1/2 at the registration and the balance at the end of the first semester) installments.
+Students registered for the Master of Industrial Chemistry degree programme shall pay the Programme fee in full or in two or in three installments.
 An additional payment of Rs.
-125,000/- (or Rs 250,000/- from foreign students) should be made at the end of the first year to continue for the M.Sc. in Industrial Chemistry degree programme.
+75,000/- (or Rs 250,000/- from foreign students) should be made at the end of the first year to continue for the M.Sc. in Industrial Chemistry degree programme.
 Other payments including registration fee, medical fee, library subscription, examination fee and deposits (science and library) should be paid according to the procedure stipulated by the PGIS.
 (N.B.
 The Programme fees given above may be revised as per recommendation of the Board of Management of the PGIS.)